baouCS/baou/README.md

 ## Introduction

-This is a Next.js project that uses pnpm as the package manager and Firebase as the database.
-The project is designed to be a scalable and efficient web application with real-time database capabilities.
+This is Barangay Assistance Online update made using Next.js, and Firebase as the database.

 ## Features